-Ironically, even though intuition would suggest that some curve is better than no curve at all, the splines with the worst convergence properties are those defined in terms of minimizing a fairness functional.
+Ironically, even though intuition would suggest that some curve is better than no curve at all, the splines with the worst existence properties are those defined in terms of minimizing a fairness functional.
 Apparently, fairness is not the only measure of quality.
+In general, splines defined in terms of meeting continuity constraints at the control points tend to have better existence properties.
+For example, an interpolating Euler spiral spline always exists, as discussed in Section 4.6.4.